Highly pathogenic bird flu variants mostly evolve in intensive poultry farming

 Spread of Guangdong goose highly pathogenic avian influenza in poultry farms and wild birds

-It seems that wild birds can be readily blamed for spread of highly pathogenic avian influenza, ,while investigations of the poultry…
+Wild birds can be readily blamed for spread of highly pathogenic avian influenza, while investigations of poultry trade sparse by comparison.

 Basic info on wild birds and H5N1 avian influenza